 It is very unlikely we will need to close the pre-school due to Covid-19.
-There are only two possible instances where this might happen:

 Closure may occur if we have multiple staff absent who have tested positive for Covid-19 and we are unable to find cover staff to maintain the legal ratios we require for staff to children.
 In the first instance we may need to reduce the number of children in session and this will be managed on a case by case basis.

 Please do get in contact if you have any questions on the above information.